-This category consists primarily of premium pressure treated consumer lumber for use in patios, decks, fences and other outdoor applications, as well as the distribution of residential lumber accessories.
+This category consists primarily of premium pressure treated consumer lumber for use in patios, decks, fences and other outdoor applications, as well as the distribution of wood and wood-alternative accessories.
 The Company provides residential lumber throughout Canada as well as in the U.S. Pacific Northwest and Alaska.